Select your geography

 Median active vs. passive outperformance

-Median Sharpe ratio performance gap
+Median active vs. passive Sharpe ratio advantage

-Source: eVestment Alliance, Morningstar Direct as of 31 December 2023. eVestment US High Yield Fixed Income versus Morningstar US High Yield Bond ETF Category.
+Source: eVestment Alliance, Morningstar Direct as of 31 December 2024. eVestment US High Yield Fixed Income versus Morningstar US High Yield Bond ETF Category.
 The median represents the median net-of-fee return and Sharpe ratio from the existing high yield peer group.
 For illustrative purposes only.
 Past performance is not indicative of future results.

 One could argue that the ETF category contains a variety of strategies with investment objectives and benchmarks that are targeting different segments of the high yield market in terms of credit quality, maturity, duration, or other characteristics.
 This is a fair point, so we also looked at only the three largest ETFs, all of which have a high yield index as their prospectus benchmark that targets the high yield market generally.
-Similarly, the median eVestment manager still outperformed on a net-of-fee basis relative to all three of the largest ETFs for most trailing time periods in terms of both total returns and Sharpe ratios.
+Similarly, the median eVestment manager still typically outperformed on a net-of-fee basis relative to these three ETFs for most trailing time periods in terms of both total returns and Sharpe ratios.

 The Median Active High Yield Manager Outperformed the Three Largest ETFs in Most Periods

-Return performance vs. the three largest ETFs
+Median performance vs. the three largest ETFs

 Nonetheless, investors in this fund are not immune to the challenges of investing passively in the high yield market.
 The premium or discount to NAV can get whipsawed during volatile markets, often exacerbated by a concomitant decrease in liquidity for the underlying high yield securities.
-In fact, the absolute value of the monthly market returns of shares in this ETF have deviated from the underlying index by an average of 25 basis points per month since inception.
+In fact, the absolute value of the monthly market returns of shares in this ETF have deviated from the underlying index by an average of 35 bps per month since inception.
 This can pose a risk for institutional investors when timing an entry or exit into or out of the fund.
 This is not the case for an active strategy, which would typically be offered in a separately managed account, commingled vehicle, or an open-ended fund that is purchased and sold at NAV.

 Active high yield managers are positioned for outperformance

 We believe active management offers distinct advantages when investing in high yield bonds.
 Inefficiently priced credit risk and the over-the-counter market structure have benefited active investors, which have historically recorded superior risk-adjusted returns compared with passive strategies.
-Asset managers with deep and broad credit research teams and capabilities, that focus on bottom-up security analysis and selection, may be best positioned to tap the benefits of price discrepancies.
+Asset managers with deep and broad credit research teams and capabilities, and which focus on bottom-up security analysis and selection, may be best positioned to tap the benefits of price discrepancies.

 In periods when default rates, volatility, and correlations increase, these dynamics create more technically driven markets, given that risks dominate the idiosyncratic factors that allow for positive contribution via credit selection.
 In these environments, an active approach may help high yield strategies to perform near benchmark levels.
 Conversely, as market dynamics turn favorable and credit spreads tighten, we believe a bottom-up, research-driven approach can better identify opportunities before others in the market catch on – providing a compelling advantage to investors.

-1 Source: eVestment Alliance, Morningstar Direct as of 31 December 2023 (see charts under “Active High Yield Managers Outperformed ETFs in Nearly All Periods” for more information).
+1 Source: eVestment Alliance, Morningstar Direct as of 31 December 2024 (see charts under “Active High Yield Managers Outperformed ETFs in Nearly All Periods” for more information).

-2 Source: Nasdaq eVestment as of 31 December 2023.
+2 Source: Nasdaq eVestment as of 30 June 2024.

 3 Source: Bloomberg as of 29 February 2024.

-4 Source: Bank of America, High Yield Strategy: The Chartbook - United States, as of 31 December 2023.
+4 Source: Bank of America, High Yield Strategy: The Chartbook - United States, as of 31 December 2024.

 5 Sources: ETF data is from Morningstar Direct as of 15 March 2024.
-Separate Account data is from eVestment as of 15 March 2024.
+Separate Account data is from eVestment as of 12 February 2025.

-6 Source: Morningstar Direct as of 31 December 2023.
+7 Source: Morningstar Direct as of 31 January 2025.

 Disclosure